microsoft/EdgeML/tools/SeeDot/extendingCompiler.md

  ```
 This function checks whether the types of the inputs are compatible with the outputs, whether there are illegal values and so on.
 For example, the following are the checks made for convolution:
-1. The input image should be of dimension 4 corresponding to (batch, number of rows, number of columns, channels), and the filter should match the number of channels
+1. The input image should be of dimension 4 corresponding to (batch, number of rows, number of columns, channels), and the filter should match the number of channels.
-2. Our implementation does not support even filter sizes, so we can make a check here to only allow odd filter sizes or throw an exception
+2. Our implementation does not support even filter sizes, so we can make a check here to only allow odd filter sizes or throw an exception.
 3. The values for padding should not be negative, neither should dilations be negative
 The method also computes the type of the output node, given the input (look at the assignment `node.type = Tensor(shape)`, which is returned).
 For other operators, different checks may be there.
 For example for addition, the dimensions of both inputs should match and the output should also have the same dimension as inputs.